Travel & conservation company, since 1991

 Health and safety

-There is a chance of catching malaria in many parts of Ethiopia, especially in the areas that lie below 2,000 metres (6,500 feet).
-However, Addis Ababa and Ethiopia’s highlands, which include the historical circuit and the Simien Mountains, are at high elevations so are considered low-risk areas for malaria.
+There is a chance of catching malaria in many parts of Ethiopia, especially in areas below 2,000 metres (6,500 feet).
+However, Addis Ababa and Ethiopia’s highlands, which include the historical circuit and the Simien Mountains, are at high elevations, so are considered low-risk areas for malaria.

 Nevertheless, you may still wish to take precautions.
-High altitude, on the other hand, can manifest itself in several ways, but these altitude-related side effects are not harmful to most individuals.
+High altitude, however, can manifest itself in several ways, but these altitude-related side effects are not harmful to most individuals.

-Travelling in Ethiopia is, for the most part, safe, but you should take the same precautions as you would in any undeveloped country.
+Travelling in Ethiopia is mostly safe, but you should take the same precautions as you would in any undeveloped country.
 It is also wise to avoid all border areas as there are still pockets of political unrest.

 People walk early in the morning to the highest church in Lalibela ©Itay Chen